christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 2. *"We want to be able to track where a state change happened"*.
 Redux does not track thunks, but immer-store tracks actions.
 That means you know what actions causes what state changes
 3. *"We are comfortable with using an impure approach to better express intention, but have to ensure a pure result"*.
 With Immer the state changes are actually changes to a draft which results in an immutable result

 Moving on from here we are going to look at a **proof of concept** that shows how this API and keeping the guarantees is possible.
 I will write about how it works and why it works that way.
 At the end I hope to at least have made a point and maybe even give a fresh perspective on the tools you use.
+There will be quite a bit of code, so I hope you like code!
+I do summarize at the end so no worries if you skip them.

 ## Immer-store